ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

       )
       ```

-      The newly created client information will be displayed in the results:
+      The newly created client information will be displayed in the results.
+      The following JSON extract shows some key fields:

+      ```json
-      >{"_id":"node-passport-openidconnect", . . . "_type":{"_id":"OAuth2Client","name":"OAuth2 Clients","collection":true}}
+      {"_id":"node-passport-openidconnect", "_type":{"_id":"OAuth2Client","name":"OAuth2 Clients","collection":true}}
+      ```

-    * Option 2: Utilizing the Platform sample UI
+    * Option 2: Use the platform UI

       * Navigate to [AM Console](https://login.sample.forgeops.com/console)
       * Sign in with _`amadmin/password`_